Bhamari Pranayama

 - Close your eyes and maintain a calm and focused state.

-• Optionally, you can use Shanmukhi Mudra (closing the six gates) to enhance the meditative aspect of Bhramari Pranayama:
+- Optionally, you can use Shanmukhi Mudra (closing the six gates) to enhance meditation:

 a.
 Inhalation:

-- Inhale deeply and slowly through both nostrils, filling your lungs with air.
+- Inhale deeply and slowly through both nostrils.

 b.
 Exhalation (Humming Sound):

-- Exhale slowly and evenly through your nose while creating a humming sound similar to the buzzing of a bee.
+- Exhale slowly through your nose while making a humming sound (like a bee).

-• Feel the resonance in your head and face as you hum.
+- Feel the resonance in your head and face.

-You can incorporate a silent mantra or positive affirmation during the practice for added mindfulness and relaxation.
+- You can use a silent mantra or positive affirmation during practice.

 Tips